Belgravia (TV series)

-Belgravia is a historical drama, set in the 19th century, based on the 2016 novel of the same name by Julian Fellowes—both named after Belgravia, an affluent district of London.
-The limited series, a co-production between Carnival Films and American cable network Epix, is adapted by Fellowes from his novel, and reunites the production team behind Downton Abbey with Gareth Neame and Nigel Marchant executive producing alongside Liz Trubridge and Fellowes.
-Belgravia is directed by John Alexander, and produced by Colin Wratten.
+Belgravia is a British historical drama television series, set in the 19th century, based on the 2016 novel of the same name by Julian Fellowes—both named after Belgravia, an affluent district of London.
+The limited series, a co-production between Carnival Films and American cable network Epix, was adapted by Fellowes from his novel, and reunited the production team behind Downton Abbey, with Gareth Neame and Nigel Marchant executive-producing alongside Liz Trubridge and Fellowes.
+Belgravia was directed by John Alexander and produced by Colin Wratten.

-The series premiered in the UK on ITV on 15 March 2020 and in the U.S. on 12 April 2020 on Epix.
-A follow-up series to be written and developed by Helen Edmundson was announced in September 2022.
+The series premiered in the UK on ITV on 15 March 2020 and in the US on Epix on 12 April 2020.
+A follow-up series, Belgravia: The Next Chapter, written and developed by Helen Edmundson, was announced in September 2022, and premiered in January 2024.